maxeatcupcake/Guess_the_number_game/README.md

 # Guess_the_number_game
-A game where the player must find the number that the computer has chosen
+A simple game in python where the player must find the number that the computer has chosen